Germaine Greer: Later life

-In June 2022 Germaine Greer was among the women highlighted in the Australian Women Changemakers exhibition at the Museum of Australian Democracy.

 In 2021, Greer returned to Australia to sell her home and put herself into aged care in Castlemaine, Victoria.
 She stayed 10 months and left in April 2022 to live with her brother.
 She described herself as having been "not a patient, but an inmate" at the aged-care home.
 She noted that more women are in care than men and said residential aged care was a pressing feminist issue.
+In June 2022, Greer was among the women highlighted in the Australian Women Changemakers exhibition at the Museum of Australian Democracy.

 Germaine Greer archive

 Greer sold her archive in 2013 to the University of Melbourne.
 As of June 2018 it covers the period 1959–2010, filling 487 archive boxes on 82 metres of shelf space.
 The transfer of the archive (150 filing-cabinet drawers) from Greer's home in England began in July 2014; the university announced that it was raising to fund the purchase, shipping, housing, cataloguing and digitising.
 Greer said that her receipt from the sale would be donated to her charity, Friends of Gondwana Rainforest.

 Index cards that contain Greer family tree information, compiled when she was researching her book Daddy, We Hardly Knew You, are held by the State Library of Victoria.